calmdw/SeqPolicy/README.md

 ---

-## 📄 Abstract
+## Abstract

-Robotic assembly, especially **peg-in-hole**, is key in modern manufacturing due to its high precision demands.
-While RL excels at **single peg-in-hole tasks**, the complexity of **multiple peg-in-hole assembly** poses new challenges.

-To address this, we introduce **SeqPolicy**, a modular control strategy that decomposes the task into three primitives:
-- **Pick**
-- **Align**
-- **Insert**

-Each sub-task is handled by an individual control policy, allowing improved sample efficiency, modularity, and robustness.
-The alignment sub-task benefits from a **self-supervised Siamese-CNN** for visual pose estimation using RGB images.

-✨ Highlights:
-- 3-stage modular control policy
-- Efficient and transferable training
-- Generalizes to **unseen geometries**
-- Visual representation learning via contrastive training

----
+Robotic assembly is widely utilized in large-scale manufacturing due to its high production efficiency, and the peg-in-hole assembly is a typical operation.
+While single peg-in-hole tasks have achieved great performance through reinforcement learning (RL) methods, multiple peg-in-hole assembly remains challenging due to complex geometry and physical constraints.
+To address this, we introduce a control policy workflow for multiple peg-in-hole assembly, dividing the task into three primitive sub-tasks: picking, alignment, and insertion to **modularize** the long-term task and improve sample efficiency.
+Sequential control policy (SeqPolicy), containing three control policies, is used to implement all the sub-tasks step-by-step.
+This approach introduces human knowledge to **manage intermediate states**, such as lifting height and aligning direction, thereby enabling **flexible deployment across various scenarios**.
+SeqPolicy demonstrated higher training efficiency with **faster convergence and a higher success rate** compared to the single control policy.
+Its adaptability is confirmed through generalization experiments involving objects with **varying geometrie**s.
+Recognizing the importance of object pose for control policies, a low-cost and adaptable method using visual representation containing objects’ pose information from RGB images is proposed to estimate objects’ pose in robot base frame directly in working scenarios.
+The representation is extracted by a Siamese-CNN network trained with self-supervised contrastive learning.
+Utilizing it, the alignment sub-task is successfully executed.
+These experiments validate the solution’s **reusability** and **adaptability** in multiple peg-in-hole scenarios.

 ## 🧩 Modular Policy Pipeline